jkellerman/StreamHub-v2/README.md

 #### Infinite Scroll

 For the interior pages, I implemented an infinite scroll to enable users to easily search through all available movies and series.
 To accomplish this, I created a custom hook that I used in the movie/series, search, and genre pages.
 However, I encountered some challenges when implementing the logic.
 At first, I tried to fetch both the endpoint and the page number in a single useEffect.
 Unfortunately, this approach didn't work as expected.
 The endpoint kept being called before the page number, causing duplication issues when switching between genre pages using the dropdown.
 To fix this problem, I separated the logic for fetching the endpoint and page number into two separate useEffects.

-This solution worked perfectly.
-However, if you have any better ideas for improving the implementation, I would be happy to hear them 😁.
+Update:

+The useInfiniteScroll custom hook has now been updated to use the `useInfiniteQuery` hook from the [React Query](https://tanstack.com/query/latest) library.
+The conversion reduces the amount code needed and improves performance by handling data caching and background re-fetching.

 #### Image Optimisation